-An EIT must:
+An EIT should be:

-- be capable of detecting a leak of 0.38 litres per hour, with a probability of detection of at least 95% and a probability of false detection of 5% or less in accordance with AS 4897-2008, The Design, Installation and Operation of Underground Petroleum Storage Systems - be conducted by a duly qualified person in accordance with the manufacturer's written instructions specific to the UPSS component/s - use a nationally approved and certified method of testing that meets, at a minimum, the requirements or certification standards of General Guidance for Using EPA's Standard Test Procedures for Evaluating Release Detection Methods (USEPA 510-B-19-006; May 2019).
+- capable of detecting a leak of 0.38 litres per hour, with a probability of detection of at least 95% and a probability of false detection of 5%, or less in accordance with AS 4897-2008, The Design, Installation and Operation of Underground Petroleum Storage Systems - conducted by a duly qualified person in accordance with the manufacturer's written instructions specific to the UPSS component/s - a nationally approved and certified method of testing that meets, at a minimum, the requirements or certification standards of the Standard test procedures for evaluating leak detection methods: Volumetric tank tightness methods US EPA/530/UST-90/004, United States Environmental Protection Agency (USEPA 1990).

-Usually an EIT involves a vacuum or pressure test (using inert gases) on the UPSS.
+Usually an EIT involves a vacuum or pressure test (using inert gases) being performed on the UPSS.
 The duly qualified person carrying out the test will determine the best test method.
 Both tanks and pipework need to be tested.